⚡ Software Platforms in Japan

 San Francisco, California, United States

-A cross-platform, open-source JavaScript runtime environment that is popular for developing server-side JavaScript applications.
+A cross-platform, open-source JavaScript runtime environment, commonly used for building server-side and network applications.

 3